darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

 From the same fit against radial modes that produces our estimate of $\Delta\nu$, we obtain $\epsilon = 0.79 \pm 0.03$, whose uncertainty is much smaller than the scatter in the Kepler subsample of Yu+ 2020, and thus sufficient for such discrimination.
-The decision boundary of Kallinger+ 2012 between first-ascent and AGB stars lies below the first-ascent population, and the value implied by the identified peaks lies above the population mean of first-ascent RGs, so this identification is at least statistically well motivated.
+The decision boundary of Kallinger+ 2012 between first-ascent and AGB stars lies below the first-ascent population, and the value implied by the identified peaks lies above the population mean of first-ascent RGs, so this evolutionary identification is at least statistically well motivated.

 > 1) A simple sanity check strongly suggests that the identification/analysis of the quadrupole multiplets is an artifact.
 As shown in Fig 2, the quadrupole multiplets are artificially created by a confusion of l=2, m=-2 modes with dipole (l=1, m=+1) modes, and l=2, m=+2 with radial modes.
 From the figure, it is clear that the quality of the spectrum hampers the clear identification of quadrupole modes, and is by far not enough for deriving any information about them.

 (*)

 We already note this feature of our mode identification --- i.e. that the quadrupole triplets straddle the radial and dipole modes --- in the manuscript.
 Our choice of likelihood-ratio $H_1$ test (rather than e.g. the logistically easier $H_0$ or single-peak $H_1$ tests described in Basu & Chaplin 2017) is intended specifically to address this, as these other tests only determine whether or not oscillation power in specific frequency bins or ranges can be assessed to be genuine, and do not consider the possibility of overlapping modes.
 By contrast, the likelihood-ratio test that we have used is capable of assessing modes not to be significant even if they lie on frequency bins genuinely exhibiting oscillation power (as is the case for our lowest-order quadrupole mode --- the only one not accepted by the test).
-We hope that our results reassure the referee that our identification of peaks is not spurious.
+We hope that our results reassure the referee that our identification of the remaining peaks is not spurious.
 Moreover, as we describe below, our identification of dipole modes requires an identification of quadrupole modes also to be supplied in this fashion, from other a priori considerations.

 > 2) The remark above indicates that, contrary to the claim of the authors (lines 307-310), the determination of the mode widths is a crucial step in the analysis.